9 Ways to Avoid the Memorial Day Crowds While Camping

-Go Somewhere Without Cell Service
+Go Somewhere Without Cell Phone Service

-With so many people eager to stay connected 24/7, campsites and campgrounds that are far enough off the beaten path to lack cell service are often the quietest.
+With so many people eager to stay connected 24/7, campsites and campgrounds that are far enough off the beaten path to lack cell phone service are often the quietest.
 Whether you trek out for a boondock on BLM or Forest Service lands or pick a campground that has amenities but lacks cell coverage, you’ll probably be leaving most of civilization behind.

-For most campers, Memorial Day weekend means the start of summer, camping, mountain biking, rafting, and other outdoor pursuits.
+For most campers, Memorial Day weekend means the start of camping, mountain biking, rafting, and other outdoor pursuits.

 Moochdock at a Friend’s House

+What are friends for?
+Moochdocking.
 Moochdocking, or driveway surfing, means camping in a friend or family member’s driveway or on their land.
 It’s like couch surfing, but the camping edition.

-Avoid Places near Major Airports
+Avoid Places Near Major Airports